 Your stress response improves.
 Instead of numbing stress with porn, you develop real coping tools.
 Those tools work for everything, not just urges.

-What you build after that is up to you.
-But you’ll be building with a clearer head, more energy, and a quieter conscience.
+What you build afterward still matters.
+The difference is that you may be building with a clearer head, more energy, and a quieter conscience.

 Where to start